Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping of a single foil

-\subsection{Effect of heave amplitude on propulsion}
+\subsection{Effect of heave amplitude $(h_0)$ on propulsion}

-The temporal variation of the thrust coefficient in a flapping cycle considering $f^* = 0.2$, $\theta_0 = 30^{\circ}$ and $Re=1100$ is shown for different heave amplitudes in Fig. \ref{TH_single_h0}(a).
+The temporal variation of the force coefficients in the X and Y directions in a flapping cycle considering $f^* = 0.2$, $\theta_0 = 30^{\circ}$ and $Re=1100$ is shown for different heave amplitudes in Fig. \ref{TH_single_h0_CtCy}.
 It can be observed that an increase in the heave amplitude leads to higher thrust generation for the single foil with maximum thrust coefficient noted for $h_0/c = 1$.

-To understand this variation, we quantify the effective angle of attack for the foil in Fig. \ref{TH_single_h0}(b), given by

-where $v^\mathrm{s}_{y,\mathrm{heave}}(t)$ is the heave translational velocity of the foil.
-We observe that the effective angle of attack $\alpha_{\mathrm{eff}}$ is negative for $h_0/c \in [0, 0.2, 0.4]$ during the downstroke (first half of the flapping cycle) leading to net negative thrust (i.e., drag).
-As heave amplitude is increased, $\alpha_{\mathrm{eff}}$ becomes positive and increases with $h_0/c$ producing net positive thrust.
-We also quantify the projected effective area of the foil as seen from the upstream direction.
-For this scenario, the foil is assumed to be a straight line connecting the leading edge to the trailing edge.
-Based on the prescribed flapping motion, the effective area is evaluated as

-where $y_{LE} = h(t)$ and $y_{TE} = h(t) + c\mathrm{sin}(\theta(t))$ denote the positions of the leading edge and the trailing edge in the direction perpendicular to the freestream velocity, respectively and $l=1$ is the span of the foil.
-As expected, with a fixed $\theta_0 = 30^{\circ}$, the instantaneous effective area does not vary with the change in heave amplitude (Fig. \ref{TH_single_h0}(c)).
-Therefore, effective angle of attack is the prominent factor for thrust generation in this case.
+It can be deduced that the mean thrust coefficient $\overline{C_T}$ over a flapping cycle increases with increase in heave amplitude of the foil, where $\overline{C_T}$ is negative for $h_0/c = 0$ and transitions to a positive thrust as heave amplitude increases.
+To understand this average variation of the thrust with heave amplitude, we consider a control volume surrounding the flapping foil, as shown in Fig. \ref{Single_CV}.
+We will apply the conservation of linear momentum principle in the streamwise direction.
+Let $\widetilde{p}_1 A$ and $\widetilde{p}_2 A$ denote the pressure forces on the left and right boundaries of the control volume, $\widetilde{u}_1$ and $\widetilde{u}_2$ represent the velocities of the fluid at the boundaries and $\overline{F_T}$ is the reaction to the thrust force on the control volume.